Manufacturing

 Two rules are often used:

-• Try to connect processes as well as possible together so that they create a continuous flow.
+- Try to connect processes as well as possible to create a continuous flow.
 Dissolve waiting.

-• Try to spend only time on doing things with or on the product that is necessary to provide the product to the customer.
+- Try to spend only time doing things with or on the necessary product to provide the product to the customer.

-An example of using the first rule is: Suppose you have a product that is shipped with instruction manuals in 10 different languages.
-Instead of waiting for the Spanish and Chinese manuals before you can deliver your product, you can also create one instruction manual with basic instruction in 10 languages.
-And if customers want a more detailed instruction manual they can order it for free later on.
-What you do is speed up the process significantly, increasing quality, and reducing time and product cost.
+An example of using the first rule is: Suppose you have a product shipped with instruction manuals in 10 different languages.
+Instead of waiting for the Spanish and Chinese manuals before delivering your product, you can create one instruction manual with basic instructions in 10 languages.
+If customers want a more detailed instruction manual, they can order it for free later on.
+You speed the process significantly, increasing quality and reducing time and product cost.

 An example of using the second rule is: If none of the customers make use of a module in the product, the decision of skipping to build and implement the module can save time, money, and resources on the product.
 Move it from Out-Of-The-Box (OOTB) to Optional.

-Value Stream Maps can help to increase the quality of a product by making it a bit less complicated or simpler to build and deliver, without the loss of any features needed for the application.
+Value Stream Maps can help increase the quality of a product by making it a bit less complicated or simpler to build and deliver without losing any features needed for the application.

 Next, let's look at the definition of Business Architecture.
 In the Dragon1 method, Business Architecture is defined as the total concept of all business concepts.